JanaShenLab/AiPP/README.md

 Unless otherwise noted, this repository’s content is © 2025 Guy W. Dayhoff II and Jana Shen (on behalf of all authors) and is licensed under Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0).

-Plain English: You may copy, adapt, and share the repositories content for non-commercial purposes as long as you provide proper attribution.
+Plain English: You may copy, adapt, and share the repository’s content for non-commercial purposes as long as you provide proper attribution.
 For any commercial use, please contact the authors for permission.

 # Web-based Inference and Atlas Exploration